xalelax/blog/_drafts/time_series_forecasting_lstm_tensorflow.markdown

 ...code...

-We can check for the mean squared error on the test set by calling `....` and we obtain for these Hyperparameters $$77777777$$; not too bad!
+We can check for the mean squared error on the test set by calling `model.evaluate(test_windowed)` and we obtain for these Hyperparameters a mean absolute error of about
+$$75$$ bikes; not too bad!

 # Bonus: What if we want to forecast probability distributions?